dsyer/flagger-gateway/README.md

 ## Dynamic Weights

 Flagger sets up new weights and backends in the `HTTPRoute` object.
-We can read those and push them into the gateway using the `resource.sh` script:
+We can read those and push them into the gateway using the `routes.sh` script:

 ```
 $ kubectl port-forward services/gateway 8080:80